shubh123a3/Martingale-and-Conditional-Expectation/README.md

 ---

-### Key Additions:
-1. **LaTeX Formulas**:
-   - All mathematical concepts are written in LaTeX for clear visualization.
-   - Includes definitions, equations, and derivations for martingales, Brownian motion, and option pricing.

-2. **Detailed Explanations**:
-   - Each formula is accompanied by a concise explanation of its significance in the context of the app.

-3. **Structured README**:
-   - Organized into sections for easy navigation.
-   - Includes installation instructions, usage examples, and contribution guidelines.

-4. **Visual Aids**:
    - Placeholder screenshots to illustrate the app's functionality.

 This README file provides a comprehensive understanding of the app's mathematical foundations while maintaining a user-friendly and professional format.